digvijay-y/Flask-App-CI-CD-Pipeline/README.md

 # Python Flask App with Docker and GitLab CI/CD Pipeline

 This project demonstrates containerization of a Python Flask application using Docker and automation of the build pipeline using GitLab CI/CD.
-The repository is designed to showcase CI/CD concepts, including dependency management and container image building.

 ---